Valide sultan: Role and position

-The valide sultan also maintained special privileges that other harem members could not participate in.
-A valide sultan was not subject to sole seclusion within the confines of the palace.
-She had mobility outside of the harem, sometimes through ceremonial visibility to the public or veiled meetings with government officials and diplomats.
-Additionally, the valide sultan spearheaded one of the most crucial elements of diplomacy within the Ottoman Empire’s court: marriages of royal princesses.
-The most powerful and influential valide sultans had multiple daughters, with whom they forged crucial alliances through by marriage.
+The valide sultan also maintained special privileges that other harem members could not.
+A valide sultan had mobility outside of the harem, sometimes through ceremonial visibility to the public or veiled meetings with government officials and diplomats.
+Additionally, the valide sultan led a crucial elements of diplomacy within the empire’s court: marriages of royal princesses.
+The most powerful and influential valide sultans forged crucial alliances through the marriages of their daughters.
 During the 17th century, in a period known as the Sultanate of Women, a series of incompetent or child sultans raised the role of the valide sultan to new heights.
 Two Valide sultans acted as regents for their sons, assuming the vast power and influence the position entailed.

-The most powerful and well-known of all valide sultans in the history of the Ottoman Empire were Nurbanu Sultan, Safiye Sultan, Kösem Sultan, and Turhan Sultan.
+The most powerful and well-known of all Valide Sultans in the history of the Ottoman Empire were Kösem Sultan, Turhan Sultan, Safiye Sultan and Nurbanu Sultan.

-Nurbanu Sultan became the first of the great valide sultans during the sixteenth century, as haseki as well as legal wife to Sultan Selim II.
-Nurbanu’s influential career as valide sultan established the precedent of valide sultan maintaining more power than her nearest harem rival, the haseki, or favorite concubine of the reigning sultan.
-The following influential valide sultans, Safiye Sultan, Kösem Sultan and Turhan Sultan, maintained this precedent and occupied positions of extreme power within the Ottoman imperial court.
-These positions helped them solidify their own power within the imperial court and ease diplomatic tensions on a broader, international scale.
+Nurbanu Sultan became the first of the great Valide Sultans during the 16th century, as Haseki Sultan as well as legal wife to Sultan Selim II.
+Nurbanu’s influential career as Valide Sultan established the precedent of Valide Sultan maintaining more power than her nearest harem rival, the Haseki Sultan, or favorite concubine of the reigning Sultan.
+The following influential Valide Sultans, Kösem Sultan, Turhan Sultan and Safiye Sultan, maintained this precedent and occupied positions of great power within the Ottoman imperial court.
+These positions, as well as helping them solidify their own power within the imperial court, also eased diplomatic tensions internationally.

-Most harem women who were slaves were never formally married to the sultans.
+Most harem women who were slaves were never formally married to the Sultans.
 Nevertheless, their children were considered fully legitimate under Islamic law if recognized by the father.

+List of Valide Hatuns

+The list does not include the complete list of mothers of the Ottoman sultans.
+Gülbahar Hatun, who died before her son's accession to throne, never assumed the title of Valide Hatun.